diegopacheco/java-pocs/pocs/spring-data-jdbc-mysql-driver/README.md

 * POC
 * JDBC Driver extension
 * Custom annotations
-* Self-contained, internal enum as factory with proper OO implementation (not stored in DB)
+* Internal Self-contained enum as factory with proper OO implementation (not stored in DB)

 CONS: